adamtow/limitkit/docs/index.md

 # LimitKit

 LimitKit provides a simple rate limiting and throttling service for shortcuts.
-Shortcuts can call LimitKit to learn two things:
+Shortcut developers can use LimitKit to:

-1. When was the last time the shortcut ran.
+1. Track when the last time the shortcut ran a certain operation.
-2. Whether or not a set amount of time has elapsed since the last call to the shortcut.
+2. Calculate whether a set amount of time has elapsed since the last successful call to LimitKit.

 LimitKit works especially well with shortcuts used with [Autocuts](#autocuts), a solution for running shortcuts automatically in the background for iOS 13.